 During 2011, the Company completed a 420 line-kilometre ZTEM airborne geophysical survey over the project area, petrographic analysis of 23 surface samples, a high resolution satellite imaging survey to prepare detailed contour maps, and a 1,848-metre diamond drill program in eleven drill holes.
 This program returned encouraging results confirming three mineralized vein targets and the potential for a fourth target area with disseminated mineralization for further exploration.
 Some of the mineralization observed is typical of the vein systems in the Guanacevi district being successfully mined by Endeavour Silver Corp. and Great Panther Silver Corp.
 The occurrence of wider intercepts with lower grade silver mineralization in some veins points to the possibility of a larger zone of disseminated silver mineralization in the project area.
-During 2011, the Company entered into an option agreement granting the Company the right to earn a 100% interest in certain claims within the area of interest of the Sandra and Escobar project.
+During 2011, the Company entered into an option agreement that provides the Company the right to earn a 100% interest in certain claims within the area of interest of the Sandra and Escobar project.
 The agreement calls for payments of US\$300,000 and exploration expenditures of US\$150,000 over 42 months and provides for a 2% NSR that the Company can purchase for US\$200,000.
 To date, the Company has made payments of US\$35,000.
+In addition, the Company has entered into a further agreement to purchase various claims in the area for approximately \$25,000.

 During the period, the Company completed an ASTER satellite alteration imaging survey, extensive surface sampling and mapping programs over the areas of ZTEM anomaly and surrounding the vein targets as well as a 11.8 line-kilometre ground IP survey to test these areas and define further drill targets.
-Expenditures during the period amounted to \$136,192 (2011 - \$581,602).
+Expenditures during the period amounted to \$171,182 (2011 - \$643,798).

-The agreement with Pan American provides for the Company to earn an initial 51% interest in Pan American's Escobar claims by completing \$1,000,000 in exploration expenditures within three years.
+The agreement with Pan American provided for the Company to earn an initial 51% interest in Pan American's Escobar claims by completing \$1,000,000 in exploration expenditures within three years.
 During the period, the Company completed this earn-in and notified Pan American accordingly.
 Following the earn-in, Pan American had the option to back-in to a 51% interest in the combined Sandra and Escobar claims by paying three times Canasil's exploration expenditures on the combined claims, forming a 51% Pan American 49% Canasil joint venture.
-Should Pan American decide not to exercise its back-in right, it could sell its 49% interest in the Escobar claims to the Company for US\$5 million in a combination of cash and shares to be paid over three years, and would retain a 2.5% NSR on future production from the Escobar claims.
+The agreement provided that should Pan American decide not to exercise its back-in right, it could sell its 49% interest in the Escobar claims to the Company for US\$5 million in a combination of cash and shares to be paid over three years, and would retain a 2.5% NSR on future production from the Escobar claims.
 Should Canasil decide not to purchase Pan American's 49% interest, the Company would retain a 40% interest in the Escobar claims.
 Total qualifying expenditures to June 24, 2012, under the option agreement with Pan American, amounted to over \$1,100,000.

-Subsequent to June 30, 2012, Pan American advised the Company that it did not intend to exercise its back-in right for a 51% interest in the combined Sandra-Escobar project claims, and the Company advised Pan American that it did not intend to purchase the 49% interest in the Escobar claims.
+During the period, Pan American advised the Company that it did not intend to exercise its back-in right for a 51% interest in the combined Sandra-Escobar project claims, and the Company advised Pan American that it did not intend to purchase the 49% interest in the Escobar claims.
 As a result Canasil retains 100% interest in its Sandra claims and 40% interest in Pan American's Escobar claims.